-Regardless of what happens next, business leaders in the concrete industry are preparing to alter their strategies to adapt to uncertainty and change.
+For concrete producers, a slowdown rather than a recession is predicted.
+Regardless of the outcome, business leaders are preparing to alter their strategies to adapt to uncertainty and change.

 The strongest business leaders have always seen difficult times as an opportunity.